bitrise-io/devcenter/_articles/tutorials/deploy/deploy-apps-to-deploygate-from-bitrise.md

 ![Distribution Page](/img/tutorials/deploy/deploygate/distribution_page.png)

 **Distribution Page** (Shareable link) is a feature to generate a landing page for the app installation of your app's specific version.
-When you are uploading an app to DeployGate, the system automatically assigns a sequential number (we are calling it **`Revision Number`**) for each uploaded build.
+When you upload an app to DeployGate, the system automatically assigns a sequential number (we are calling it **`Revision Number`**) for each uploaded build.
 On Distribution Page, you can choose specific revision of app to distribute for each group of testers.
 This feature is handy for distributing your app to multiple tester groups for different purposes such as QAs, Dog Fooding, or Test Marketing.

-You can also generate a distribution link when you upload app from Bitrise with DeployGate Upload step.
+You can also generate a distribution page when you upload an app from Bitrise with DeployGate Upload step.
 Please refer to the optional variables above.